TedZhouJR/Connect4judger/README.md

 ## Connect-4 Judger
-* A judger which can judge win/loss of any connect-4 game.
+* A judger which can judge win/loss of any ongoing connect-4 game.
 * Also a pytorch framework for future ML assignments, keep updating...

 ## Dataset